altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~The bed had bounced against a particularly large hole in the sidewalk~ ~Was that movement to the left?~
 "K::Some people wanted to help, another group..."
-~Kent paused~
-"K::They took them over.
+*Kent stopped, watching the treeline in central park* "K::They took them over.
 It was one asshole at the helm.
 He wasn't the only group doing that."
 *Kent looked down at Flanagan*
-"K::You got any idea why they're doing that" "FL__F::The sooner we can get to Flanagan's the sooner he can explain" *Flanagan, in Felix's body, pointed towards his home*
+"K::You got any idea why they're doing that?"
+"FL__F::The sooner we can get to Flanagan's the sooner he can explain."
+*Flanagan, in Felix's body, pointed towards his home*

 }